 Scoutbook has become a “one-stop” tool for almost everything having to do with Pack 451’s Cub Scouts.
 Here are some of its current features:

-- Record adventures your son completes, keep track of his progress towards earning rank.
+Record adventures your Scout completes, keep track of his progress towards earning rank.

 FREQUENTLY ASKED QUESTIONS

-- What do I do once I’ve signed in and connected with my son?
+What do I do once I’ve signed in and connected with my Scout?
 Please complete the empty fields in your and your Scout’s profile.
 If you wish, you can record past advancement info, awards earned, service hours, camp days, etc.

-- Why are some of my Scout’s awards missing from Scoutbook?
-If your son has earned awards before joining the Pack, you may add your Scout’s earned awards into his Scoutbook profile.
-Den and pack leaders will confirm those awards and they’ll be part of your son’s profile.
+Why are some of my Scout’s awards missing from Scoutbook?
+If your Scout has earned awards before joining the Pack, you may add your Scout’s earned awards into the Scoutbook profile.
+Den and pack leaders will confirm those awards and they’ll be part of your Scout’s profile.

 To help familiarize you with some the features within Scoutbook and how to setup your account, below are links to several short YouTube videos related to core functions of Scoutbook.